Executive Director Job Opening

 - Write and edit brochures, website content, program marketing collateral.

 - See that the board is kept fully informed on the condition of the organization and all important factors influencing it.
-Write bi-monthly report for board packet.
-Working with Operations Manager, put together bi-monthly board packet.
+Write bi-monthly report for the board packet.
+Working with CFO, create bi-monthly board packet.

 - Work with the board president and staff to ensure that the mission is fulfilled through programs, strategic planning, and community outreach.